-Variables are key-value pairs that help reuse some values across tasks.
+Variables are key–value pairs that let you reuse values across tasks.

-You can also store variables on a namespace level so that they can be reused across multiple flows in a given namespace.
+You can also store variables at the namespace level to reuse them across multiple flows in that namespace.

 How to configure variables